businessabstraction/dacemo/README.md

 The team members are divided into two subteams to work on frontend and backend.
 However, these subteams will communicate regularly, as the format of data passed between these layers may change.

-## COMMUNICATION
-1. We use Slack for day-to-day communication of development and issues that may arise.
-2. We use email for meeting invitations, and communications that are especially important.
-3. We use Asana for assignment of tasks, deadlines, and task specification.
-4. We use Skype/WeChat voice calls for members that cannot make it to our weekly meetings.
-5. Face-to-face weekly meetings (Sundays) to communicate with Clients and present deliverables and issues.

 ## PROJECT SCHEDULE
 ### Iterations
 * Iteration Zero